Jakaria-Jihad/blockchain-certificate-verification/README.md

 **Only the Chief Admin can access the full certificate metadata.**

-## Contact
+## 📬 Contact

-The project was developed as a demonstration of a secure certificate management system.
+Developed as a demonstration of a secure certificate management system.
 For inquiries, contact:

-**Md.
-Jakaria Hossain Jihad**
+Md.
+Jakaria Hossain Jihad

-@jakariahossen669@gmail.com or
+📧 jakariahossen669@gmail.com

-@jakaria.jihad@northsouth.edu
+🏫 jakaria.jihad@northsouth.edu